 The other reason why you should have “playing with a pick” in your repertoire is that you can extract more volume using a pick than you can with your fingers.

 Couldn’t I Just Learn to Play with my Fingers and Introduce a Pick Later?

-If you do it this way you become a lot more comfortable using your fingers and don’t feel natural using a pick.
-This will make it much more difficult using a pick later on and you may not be able to motivate yourself to play with a pick later if you know you can play better and more naturally without it.
+If you do it this way, you will become a lot more comfortable using your fingers or nails, and you won’t feel natural when introducing a pick.
+Some people learn how to play guitar with long nails so they don’t have to use a pick, but this can make it much more difficult using a pick later on and you may not be able to motivate yourself to play with a pick later if you know you can play better and more naturally without it.

 So if you are a beginner, learn to play both with and without a pick right from the outset.
 This will make it easier down the line and make you a more versatile player in the long run.